 WordPress has many flaws and sometimes hackers use them to get access to your site.
-These flaws are patched in updates, so make sure you regularly update your WordPress to latest version.
-New updates are not only meant for new features, they bring bug fixes which help you keep your WordPress blog secured.
+These flaws are patched in updates, so make sure you regularly update your WordPress to the latest version.
+New updates are not only meant for new features, but they also bring bug fixes that help you keep your WordPress blog secured.

 Disable Directory Listing